Consultant warns CalPERS divesting from coal could hurt returns

-SAN FRANCISCO, Oct 19 (Reuters) - As California’s pension funds discuss divesting from investments in coal companies, a consultant warned on Monday that past efforts to divert CalPERS’ money away from investments deemed unethical have cost the largest U.S. public pension fund between $4 billion and $8 billion.
+SAN FRANCISCO (Reuters) - As California’s pension funds discuss divesting from investments in coal companies, a consultant warned on Monday that past efforts to divert CalPERS’ money away from investments deemed unethical have cost the largest U.S. public pension fund between $4 billion and $8 billion.

 In the past, CalPERS has pulled cash out of tobacco and firearm-related companies as well as from investments in South Africa, Iran, Sudan and some emerging markets on political grounds.